12 Reasons Queen Elizabeth II Will Never Give Up the Throne

-Last year, The Daily Mail floated a titillating headline asking, “Is the Queen Preparing to Abdicate?”
-As it turns out, the story was really about rumors the Queen plans to appoint Prince Charles as “Prince Regent” when she turns 95, however, British history makes clear that appointing a regent is not equal to abdicating.
+Recently, The Daily Mail floated a titillating headline asking, “Is the Queen Preparing to Abdicate?”
+As it turns out, the story was really about rumors the Queen plans to appoint Prince Charles as “Prince Regent.”
+However, British history makes clear that appointing a regent is not equal to abdicating.
 Further, the Queen isn’t even legally empowered to appoint a regent, which happens only under very specific circumstances as outlined in the Regency Act of 1937.
 Find out the current line of succession to the British crown.

 Abdicating due to age just isn’t done

 While some royal families have a tradition of monarchs stepping down after he or she reaches a certain age (such as the royal family of the Netherlands), there’s no such tradition in the United Kingdom.
 In fact, abdication has been said to go against informal rules of the monarchy’s set-up.
 Indeed, it was considered a constitutional crisis when Prince Edward VIII abdicated in 1936 to marry Wallis Simpson.

 Queen Elizabeth II promised she’d reign for life

 On her 21st birthday, Queen Elizabeth II promised England she’d be their Queen for life.
 “I declare before you all that my whole life whether it be long or short shall be devoted to your service and the service of our great imperial family to which we all belong,” she said.
 That’s a big promise, but she’s kept to it for 69 years now.

 She feels it’s her duty to reign